Wedding Bagpiper plus Information

 Aboard ship / vessel, ashore - shoreline, island, bay, estuaries, caves.

 Weddings aboard ships/boats are not as common but add the nautical atmosphere for those folk who love the sea.
 Pipers are just as at home at sea as on land.
 It has been suggested that the first music heard in NZ from Capt.
 Cooks ship was that of the bagpipes as he was known to have a piper on board.
-Pipe music carries beautifully across bays, estuaries and the sea.
+Pipe music carries beautifully across bays, estuaries and the sea, especially if the shoreline is rocky.

 1.........Play while guests arrive and board the vessel.
 Stop playing within five minutes of the time the bride is due to arrive.